-“There is a real identity here in owning your craft and having a community to support it,” says Amy Phare, president of the local non-profit organization Art District on Santa Fe.
+“There is a real identity here in owning your craft and having a community to support it,” says Amy Phare, former president of the local non-profit organization Art District on Santa Fe.
 This district is home to more than 100 galleries, artist studios and museums, including the Museo de las Americas, a Latin-American art museum.
 This area also attracts thousands of people during the monthly First Friday Art Walk, when dozens of businesses open their doors for this creative event.
 “There’s art everywhere: upstairs, downstairs, in the alleyways—people are opening galleries in their garages now—the neighbourhood just really comes alive,” says Phare.

 To say that Denver’s food scene is exploding would be an understatement—245 restaurants opened in 2017 alone.
 And the city is basking in international attention as the 15th season of Top Chef (which premiered in December 2017) showcases various locales around Denver.

 “When I was growing up here, Denver had this moniker of being a cowtown or a meat-and-potato town,” says Adam Schlegel, co-founder of popular breakfast eatery Snooze and the former president and current treasurer of EatDenver, a non-profit that supports local restaurants.
 “So to see what has happened over the past 10 years is phenomenal.”